apache/logging-log4j2/log4j-jul/src/site/markdown/index.md

 ## Usage

-The JUL configuration file `logging.properties` needs the line<br>
+The JUL configuration file `logging.properties` needs the line<br/>
-`handlers = org.apache.logging.log4j.jul.Log4jBridgeHandler`<br>
+`handlers = org.apache.logging.log4j.jul.Log4jBridgeHandler`<br/>
 and JUL logs go to log4j2.
-Additionally, you typically want to use to following:<br>
+Additionally, you typically want to use to following:<br/>
 `org.apache.logging.log4j.jul.Log4jBridgeHandler.propagateLevels = true`

 In a webapp on Tomcat (and maybe other servers, too), you may simply create a